openhab/org.openhab.binding.zwave/doc/widom/dry_0_0.md

 ### Parameter 22: Three Clicks Scene Activation Set

-Defines the Scene Activation Set value sent to the Lifeline group with 3 Clicks Defines the Scene Activation Set value sent to the Lifeline group with 3 Clicks on the external switch Values in the range 0 to 255 may be set.
+Defines the Scene Activation Set value sent to the Lifeline group with 3 Clicks
+<p&gtDefines the Scene Activation Set value sent to the Lifeline group with 3 Clicks on the external switch</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.